Universal solvent quality crossover of the zero shear rate viscosity of semidilute DNA solutions: Conclusions

+in line with recent predictions on the form of universal crossover scaling functions for semidilute solutions~\citep{Jain2012a}.
+The experimentally determined values of the effective exponent $\nueff$, for two values of $z = \{0.7, 1.7\}$, agree within error bars, with values determined from Brownian dynamics simulations.
+This suggests, in accordance with the prediction of scaling theory~\citep{Jain2012a}, that the exponent $\nueff (z)$ that governs the scaling of viscosity is identical to the exponent which characterises the power laws for polymer size and the diffusivity.

+The demonstration of this scaling behaviour requires the determination of the $\theta$ temperature of the model DNA solutions used here, and a characterisation of its solvent quality.
+By carrying out static light scattering measurements, the $\theta$ temperature of the aqueous dilute solution of DNA (in excess sodium salt) has been determined to be $T_\theta = 14.7 \pm 0.5$\degC, while dynamic light scattering measurements have been performed to find the solvent quality of the DNA solutions, at any given molecular weight $M$ and temperature $T$.

+The results obtained here clearly demonstrate that the solvent quality parameter $z$, and the scaled concentration $c/c^{*}$, are the two scaling variables that are essential in order to properly understand and characterise the concentration and temperature dependent dynamics of a linear viscoelastic property, such as the zero shear rate viscosity, of semidilute polymer solutions.
+These results are also relevant to obtaining a universal description of polymer solution behaviour \emph{away from equilibrium}, since it would be necessary to specify the values of $z$, $c/c^{*}$, and the Weissenberg number $W\!i$ (which is the scaling variable that characterises flow), in order to obtain a complete description of the state of the solution.

-See supplementary material at [URL to be inserted by AIP] for details of strains and working conditions; procedures for preparation of linear DNA fragments; solvent composition and quantification of DNA samples; procedure for sample preparation for light scattering; methodology for measuring gyration and hydrodynamic radii, and the approach used here for determining second virial coefficients.
+See supplementary material at [URL to be inserted by AIP] for details of strains and working conditions; procedures for preparation of linear DNA fragments; solvent composition and quantification of DNA samples; procedure for sample preparation for light scattering, and the methodology for estimating the second virial coefficient and the hydrodynamic radius from the light scattering measurements.